LakshmeeshKP/BTP-keyword_detect_Zephyr_TFLM/BTP-1/Codes/stft/README.md

-This folder includes the implementation of STFT using kissfft.h library.
-Note that the main project "heyword_detection" uses CMSIS-DSP library, and not this implementation.
+This folder contains an implementation of the Short-Time Fourier Transform (STFT) using the KISS FFT (kissfft.h) library.

-Assumptions made in stft_lkp.c :
+Do note that the main project, heyword_detection, uses the CMSIS-DSP library; this implementation is provided as an independent reference.

+This implementation makes the following assumptions:

-1.audio input is 1sec long
+1. The audio input duration is 1 second.

-2.input datatype is int16 with range [-32768,32767]
+2. The input signal is of type int16_t, with a value range of [-32768, 32767].